General Postoperative Instructions

 It is important to keep your mouth clean to reduce the risk of infection.
 Beginning the day after surgery, you can brush your teeth normally.
 If it is uncomfortable near the extraction site, use a dampened Q-tip® or gauze to wipe down the surgical site and adjacent teeth.

-• You can gently rinse your mouth after 24 hours following your surgery with warm water.
-For those who prefer to use salt, use 1 tsp in 8–10 oz water.
+- You can gently rinse your mouth after 24 hours following your surgery with warm water.
+For those who prefer to use salt, use 1 tsp in 8–10 ounces of water.

 DIET